NLPD To Organise 3-Day International Urdu Conference From Aug 12 - UrduPoint

 NLPD To Organise 3-Day International Urdu Conference From Aug 12

+The purpose of the conference was to promote Urdu language not just as a language but as a culture.

-Federal Minister for Education and National Heritage and Culture, Shafqat Mahmood will be the cheif guest.
+Federal Minister for Education and National Heritage and Culture, Shafqat Mahmood will be the chief guest.

 According to an official, Urdu Mushariah will also be held in which poets will present their poetry in accordance with Independence Day Celebrations (August 14).